disconnectme/disconnect-tracking-protection/descriptions.md

 - [ZafulAffiliate](#ZafulAffiliate)
 - [Zefir](#Zefir)
 ## Adabra
-This service has been classified as `Advertising` and `Fingerprinting` for the following reasons:
+This service has been classified as `Advertising` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://track.adabra.com/sbn_fingerprint.v1.16.47.min.js`
 1. Script embeds or includes snippets of an open source fingerprinting library, [fingerprintjs2](https://github.com/Valve/fingerprintjs2):